Carsahene/CarSahene/README.md

 ### 📊 Data Analyst in Training 🚀

-### 📹 BEGINNER CONTENT CREATOR sharing my learning 💡 and bootcamp projects in Data Analytics 🐍💻
+### 📹 Beginner content creator sharing my learning 💡 and bootcamp projects in Data Analytics 🐍💻

 ### 🌍 Previous experience in hospitality, customer service, and operations management, now transitioning into the data world 📊